slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - what's the next action >> if u dont know think what's the next project -- gtd guy
 - inspiration is for amateurs -- picasso??

+> *'#324.
+It is not enough to know, we must also apply; it is not enough to will, we must also do.' -- goethe*
 > *'If we wait for the moment when everything, absolutely everything is ready, we shall never begin.' -- Ivan Turgenev*

+- Major epiphany: Energy creates motion, motion creates emotions, and women are highly emotional beings.
 - Total efficiency constrains us.
 We become super invested in maintaining the status quo because that is where we excel.
 Innovation is a threat.
 Change is terrifying.
 Being perfect at something is dangerous if it’s the only thing you can do.

 you always throw out your first pancake - primeiro milho é para os pardais